Table of contents

-Although the GDPR has been in force for almost a year, there are still many companies that do not comply with the provisions of the European Union, according to a study by the Spanish Agency for Data Protection.
+Although the GDPR has been in force for almost a year, according to a study by the Spanish Agency for Data Protection, there are still many companies that do not comply with EU Regulations,.
 Next, we analyze what is being done wrong in Spain and what to do to solve it.

 In the previous months, we analyzed at length the most important changes of the GDPR, such as informed consent or how these developments would affect the health sector and laboratories.
-A month later, we reviewed the situation in which the companies were once the regulation became mandatory.
+A month later, we reviewed the previous situation of the companies once the regulation became mandatory.

-On this occasion, almost one year after its entry into force, we will know in what state is the data protection in companies in Spain and we take a brief look at the rest of Europe.
+On this occasion, and a year after its entry into force, we will know in what state is the data protection in companies in Spain and we take a brief look at the rest of Europe.

 First sanctions in Europe

-Compliance with the GDPR can easily be seen in the number of fines that the relevant authorities of each country have issued, such as the fine of € 4,800 imposed on a bookmaker by the Austrian Data Protection Authority (DBS).
+Complying with the GDPR can easily be spotted in the number of fines issued by the authorities of each country, such as the fine of € 4,800 imposed on a bookmaker by the Austrian Data Protection Authority (DBS).

 The reason for this sanction is that the business had a security camera on the outside of the premises that pointed to a large part of the sidewalk and lacked the necessary signage warning that there was a video surveillance system there.
 Although to some it seemed a minor fine, the DSB has justified it based on the principle of proportionality.